Welcome to the Department of Psychology!

 Careers

-Everything you want to know about a wide variety of health careers.
+Health careers - everything you want to know about a wide variety of health careers

-Information on approximately 700 occupations in Illinois.
-The occupations are divided into 16 Career Clusters.
+Illinois Career Information System - information on hundreds of occupations in Illinois.
 You'll find descriptions, salaries, Illinois and sub-state employment levels, employment forecasts, and other information that helps to clarify career choices.

 APA Workforce Data Tools